eppark/Pitchr/README.md

     * Users can search songs from Spotify
 * Matching view
     * Users can find recommended "matched" users
-        * The app searchs through other accounts' favorite songs to find exact song matches
+        * The app searches through other accounts' favorite songs to find exact song matches
 * Profile view
     * Users can log out
     * Users can take a picture as their profile picture